 The author of hundreds of articles, opinion pieces and research essays, Dowd devotes most of his writing to U.S. foreign policy, national defense and international security.
 He is a contributing editor with The American Legion Magazine, where he publishes research-intensive features as well as columns and news briefs on national security, foreign affairs, health and politics.
 He also writes The Landing Zone, a column on national defense and international security featured on the American Legion's website.
-In addition, Dowd is a senior fellow with the Sagamore Institute Center for America's Purpose, where he publishes Capstones, which focuses on America’s leadership role in the world; a senior fellow with the American Security Council Foundation, where he writes The Dowd Report, a monthly review of international events and their impact on U.S. national security; a contributor to Providence, where he publishes essays in the bimonthly print journal as well as columns and blogs for the journal’s digital daily; and a contributor to byFaith, where he writes a column exploring the crossroads of faith and public policy.
+In addition, Dowd is a senior fellow with the Sagamore Institute Center for America's Purpose, where he publishes Capstones, which focuses on America’s leadership role in the world; a senior fellow with the American Security Council Foundation, where he writes The Dowd Report, a monthly review of international events and their impact on U.S. national security; a contributing editor with Providence, where he publishes essays in the bimonthly print journal as well as columns and blogs for the journal’s digital daily; and a contributor to byFaith, where he writes a column exploring the crossroads of faith and public policy.

 In 2013, Dowd’s "The Not-So-Pacific